ILLIXR/proclamation/USAGE.md

 Changelog fragments are organized into sections, each of which should have its own directory.
 These might be "type-of-change" sections (e.g. new feature, bugfix, etc).
-Alternately, they might be logical sub-projects - it's permissable to have multiple projects configured in one config file and repo with partially-overlapping sections.
+Alternately, they might be logical sub-projects - it's permissible to have multiple projects configured in one config file and repo with partially-overlapping sections.
 (This is actually a part of one of the originally motivating use cases for this tool.)